microsoft/pai/rest-server/README.md

     {
       "code": "NoUserError",
-      "message": "User $username not found."
+      "message": "User $username is not found."
     }
     ```